 Boards must provide appropriate services, such as educational programs, for mandatory SNAP E&T participants who are not eligible to work in the United States.
 If there is no appropriate and available placement, Boards must initiate the good cause process.
 See A-300 for more information.

-Note: Work codes associated with each mandatory work registrant criterion above are displayed in TWIST under the SNAP E&T History tab.
-HHSC’s TIERS does not display work codes but does display a work registration status description and work registration reason.
+Note: HHSC’s TIERS does not display work codes but does display a work registration status description and work registration reason.
 For example, if HHSC determines that a SNAP recipient is a mandatory work registrant because he or she is not employed, the work registration status description shows “mandatory registrant,” and the work registration reason shows “registered, not working.”

 A-203: ABAWDs